matthewjosephtaylor/mjt-thoughts/art/all-art-contextual.md

 important thing to understand if one wishes to understand the act of 'programming' and how it differs from 'engineering' or 'science'.

-I'm not hypothesizing or proving anything.
+In programming, I'm not acting as a scientist trying to 'figure out' the world.
 There is nothing easily recognized as science going on.
-Whatever meaning exists, is the meaning I the programmer am creating, no need to attempt to _hypothesize/test-for_ knowledge/meaning, I'm _building_ meaning by _communicating_ with _language_.
+Whatever meaning/knowledge exists, is the meaning I the programmer am creating, no need to attempt to _hypothesize/test-for_ knowledge/meaning, I'm _building_ meaning by _communicating_ with _language_.

 I'm not putting together a 'machine' with a _purpose_ in the above code (What is the purpose of Darkness other than to act as the opposite of Light?).
 There is